sgratzl/slack_cleaner2/README.md

 # list of all kind of channels
 s.conversations

-# delete all messages in -bozs channels
+# delete all messages in -bots channels
 for msg in s.msgs(filter(match('.*-bots'), s.conversations)):
   msg.delete()
 ```